CARE AND MAINTENANCE

 Food

-Ensure that your cat is getting quality food.
-The first ingredient should be chicken or chicken meal.
+TIf you feed something else, we strongly recommend a high quality canned diet.
+Hard food (kibble) does not have enough moisture to really be healthy.
+If you do feed kibble - the first ingredient should be chicken or chicken meal.
 The first ingredient should NOT be corn meal.
 Remember that cats are carnivores... so it is important that they eat MEAT.
 A lot of the 'cheaper' products contain ONLY the minimum requirements to meet the standards... there has been a lot of research done this and some research indicates that the minimum may not be enough for all cats.
 The first ingredient should be "Chicken" NOT Chicken by-product or anything corn.

 Another item that is essential is getting a CERAMIC or a STAINLESS STEEL BOWL.
 Do not use plastic bowls- it is hard to properly remove all the bacteria from plastic and use of plastic bowls is known to be the culprit of infections and diseases.